Asia-Pacific Journal of Oncology

 7. Van der Vlist M, Kuball J, Radstake TR, Meyaard L: Immune checkpoints and rheumatic diseases: what can cancer immunotherapy teach us?
 Nat Rev Rheumatol 2016, 12(10): 593-604.

-8. Voorwerk L, Slagter M, Horlings HM et al: Immune induction strategies in metastatic triple-negative breast cancer to enhance the sensitivity to PD-1 blockade: the TONIC trial.
+8. Voorwerk L, Slagter M, Horlings HM, Sikorska K, van de Vijver KK, de Maaker M, Nederlof I, Kluin RJC, Warren S, Ong S et al: Immune induction strategies in metastatic triple-negative breast cancer to enhance the sensitivity to PD-1 blockade: the TONIC trial.
 Nat Med 2019, 25(6): 920-928.

-9. Wu Y, Xu Y, Chen L et al: Combined angiogenesis and PD- 1 inhibition for immunomodulatory TNBC: concept exploration and biomarker analysis in the FUTURE- CPlus trial.
+9. Wu SY, Xu Y, Chen L, Fan L, Ma XY, Zhao S, Song XQ, Hu X, Yang WT: Combined angiogenesis and PD- 1 inhibition for immunomodulatory TNBC: concept exploration and biomarker analysis in the FUTURE- CPlus trial.
 Mol Cancer 2022, 21(1): 84.

 10. Dong Y, Sun Q, Zhang X: PD-1 and its ligands are important immune checkpoints in cancer.
 Oncotarget 2017, 8(2): 2171-2186.